Should I double salt exactly?

 A doubled cake is less forgiving.
 Flour, sugar, milk, butter, and eggs usually double directly, but baking powder, baking soda, and pan setup need attention.
 Two original-size pans often give a better result than one oversized pan because the batter depth stays closer to what the recipe was built for.
 If you have had texture problems before, read Why Your Cake Turned Out Dry After Scaling next.

-| Recipe type | What usually doubles well | What to watch |
+| 2× recipe type | What usually doubles well | What to watch |

 |---|---|---|

-| Soup or stew | Liquids, vegetables, proteins | Salt, strong spices, pot size |
+| Soup or stew | Liquids, vegetables, proteins | Salt, strong spices, and pot size |

-| Cake | Most base ingredients | Leavening, pan depth, bake time |
+| Cake | Most base ingredients | Leavening, pan depth, and bake time |

-| Casserole | Main ingredients | Dish depth, center cook time, browning |
+| Casserole | Main ingredients | Dish depth, center cook time, and browning |

 What matters most is that doubling changes the cooking environment, not just the ingredient list.
+Use the broader scaling guide for the parent method, then keep this page for the 2× checkpoints that show up most often.

 Avoid strict doubling when the recipe is already highly concentrated or structurally sensitive.
 Candy, delicate cakes, meringues, and some yeast doughs do better with smaller controlled batches than with one oversized version.
 The same caution applies when your equipment is the limiting factor.
 If your mixer, pan, or pot is barely large enough for the original batch, the doubled batch is going to create uneven mixing or uneven cooking.